rendleyhq/docs.rendleysdk.com/getting-started/subtitles.md

 clip.setSubtitles(subtitlesId);
 ```

-To make the subtitles appear after a delay, use the `setSubtitlesOffset` method, passing the offset value in seconds.
+To delay the appearance of subtitles, use the `setSubtitlesOffset` method, passing the offset value in seconds.

 ```typescript
 clip.setSubtitlesOffset(value);